Complete Recipe Schema Markup Guide 2026: Real Implementation Example

 Place your JSON-LD schema in the <head> section of your HTML.
 This is Google's recommended approach because it:

-• Separates content from markup (cleaner code)
+• Separates content from markup — cleaner, more maintainable code

 • Loads faster than inline microdata

-• Easier to validate and maintain
+• Easier to validate and iterate on

 • Works with JavaScript-rendered content